AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/sap-hybris-subscription-billing-customers-and-contacts.md

 ### Gather required credentials {#gather-credentials}

-In order to connect [!DNL SAP Hybris] to Platform, you must provide values for the following connection properties:
+In order to connect [!DNL SAP Hybris] to Experience Platform, you must provide values for the following connection properties:

 | Credential | Description |
 | --- | --- |